tituslhy/watchlist/README.md

 ```

 <br>
 Setup your MongoDB database instance and key in the connection string to the .env file - see ".env.example".

 Be sure to:
-1. Name your database as 'watchlist',
+1. Name your database as 'watchlist'
-2. Create a "titles" collection, and
+2. Create a "titles" collection
 3. Create a "users" collection to handle user login

 <br>
 To run the project locally: